rgommezz/react-native-offline/README.md

 ```

 ##### Config
-`children`:  a React Element
+`children`:  a React Element.
+This is the only required prop.

-[`pingTimeout`]: amount of time (in ms) that the component should wait for the ping response.
-Defaults to 3s.
+`pingTimeout`: amount of time (in ms) that the component should wait for the ping response.
+Defaults to `3000` ms.

-[`pingServerUrl`]: remote server to ping to.
-It defaults to https://www.google.com/ since it's probably one the most stable servers out there, but you can provide your own if needed.
+`pingServerUrl`: remote server to ping to.
+Defaults to `https://www.google.com/` since it's probably one the most stable servers out there, but you can provide your own if needed.

-[`shouldPing`]: flag that denotes whether the extra ping check will be performed or not.
+`shouldPing`: flag that denotes whether the extra ping check will be performed or not.
 Defaults to `true`.

-[`pingInterval`]: the interval (in ms) you want to ping the server at.
-The default is 0, and that means it is not going to regularly check connectivity.
+`pingInterval`: the interval (in ms) you want to ping the server at.
+Defaults to `0`, and that means it is not going to check connectivity regularly.

-[`pingOnlyIfOffline`]: boolean who trigger the interval function only if there is no connection when set to `true`.
+`pingOnlyIfOffline`: when set to `true` and `pingInterval` > 0, it will ping the remote server regularly only if offline.
 Defaults to `false`.

-[`pingInBackground`]: whether or not to check connectivity when app isn't active.
-Default is `false`.
+`pingInBackground`: whether or not to check connectivity when app isn't in the foreground.
+Defaults to `false`.

-[`httpMethod`]: usage http method to check the internet-access.
+`httpMethod`: http method used to ping the server.
 Supports HEAD or OPTIONS.
-Default is `HEAD`.
+Defaults to `HEAD`.

 ##### Usage
 ```js